Create and configure a package

 |---|---|

-| Max guests per resource | (Flexible mode) The cap on a single resource before Rex auto-assigns a second one.
+| Max Guests on Resource | (Flexible mode) The cap on a single resource before Rex auto-assigns a second one.
 For bowling, this might be 6 — a party of 7 triggers a 2-lane booking. |

-| Minimum guests | The smallest party size a guest can book — usually 1. |
+| Minimum Guests | The smallest party size a guest can book — usually 1. |

-| Maximum guests | The largest party size you'll accept.
+| Maximum Guests | The largest party size you'll accept.
 With 6 per lane and a max of 24, that's up to 4 lanes per booking. |

 | Deposit | A percentage of the package total or a fixed dollar amount, collected at checkout.
 100% is common for low-priced bookings; 20–50% with the balance due at the venue is normal for higher-priced parties and events. |